a-r-j-u-n-s/RDXtreme/README.md

 # Storage Device I/O Testing Tool
-_A multithreaded I/O testing tool designed for physical storage devices on Windows_
+_A multithreaded I/O testing tool designed for physical storage devices

 ## _About_
-This CLI allows you to run multithreaded read/write operations on physical storage devices
+This CLI allows you to run multithreaded read/write operations on physical storage devices.
+Users can specify the number of threads, I/O limits, and specific data patterns to write for testing purposes.

 ## Dependencies